Bay City, Michigan: History

 Leon Tromblé is regarded as the first settler within the limits of Bay County, in an area which would become Bay City.
 In 1831, he built a log cabin on the east bank of the Saginaw river.

 Bay City was first established in 1837 and was incorporated as a city in 1865.
 In 1834 John B. Trudell built a log-cabin near the present corner of Seventeenth and Broadway.
 Trudell later purchased land that extended from his residence north along the river to what later became the location for the Industrial Brownhoist, making him the first permanent resident of what has become Bay County.
 Bay City became the largest community in the county and the location of the county seat of government.
 Most of the county's agencies and associations are located here.
 The city shares common borders with Essexville and the townships of Bangor, Frankenlust, Hampton, Merritt, Monitor, and Portsmouth.

 Bay City was originally known as "Lower Saginaw," and fell within the boundaries of Saginaw County.
 On June 4, 1846, the Hapton, or Hampton, Post Office opened to service Lower Saginaw.
 The community was placed in Bay County, when the county was organized in 1857.
 It was at this time that the name was changed to Bay City.
 The Post Office changed its name to Bay City on March 22, 1858.

-While Saginaw had the first white settlement in this area in 1819, larger ships had difficulty navigating the shallower water near the Saginaw settlement.
-Due to this fact, many of the early pioneers moved to Lower Saginaw as it became clear its deeper waters made it a better location for the growth of industry which relied on shipping.
+While Saginaw had the first non-native settlement in this area in 1819, larger ships had difficulty navigating the shallower water near the Saginaw settlement.
+Many of the early pioneers moved to Lower Saginaw as it became clear its deeper waters made it a better location for the growth of industry which relied on shipping.
 By 1860, Lower Saginaw had become a bustling community of about 2,000 people with several mills and many small businesses in operation.
 In 1865, the village of Bay City was incorporated as a city.
 Rapid economic growth took place during this time period, with lumbering, milling, and shipbuilding creating many jobs.
 The early industrialists in the area used the Saginaw River as a convenient means to float lumber to the mills and factories and as a consequence amass large fortunes.
 Many of the mansions built during this era are registered as historical landmarks by the state and federal government.